mwpowellhtx/perils-of-npc/README.md

 talk about this in reference to the [Anemic Domain Model] (http://en.wikipedia.org/wiki/Anemic_domain_model), which is an animal all its own.

+I usually also refer to "model" as being more than a "simple" [POCO] (http://en.wikipedia.org/wiki/Plain_Old_CLR_Object) (Plain Old CLR Object).
+To what degree, how much business sense needs to be expressed through the model, will vary from domain to domain, application to application, developer to developer.
+Be creative and think critically!
+I don't just mean the model classes, although it does start there.
+"Model" in the broader sense of the word can include supporting decorations, attributes, extension methods, and so on, that go along with it to establish a sufficiently rich domain experience.

+Anemic anti-patterns tend to show up through things like a view model getter/setter, or worse, entire swaths of model are duplicated through DTOs (Data Transfer Objects).
+If you're having to do much of that, it's a good indication that you need to turn something about your model, services, etc, inside out.
+Your fingers and those of your colleagues will thank you!

+Anyhow.
+That pet peave being addressed...

 For purposes of this discussion, however, I will focus on a common practice: that of establishing some sort of base class through which to capture common